 WAVE is a harm-reduction program that has run at the university for a number of years.
-It involves peer educators in outreach efforts targeting students.
-At each presentation, WAVE provides materials regarding on and off-campus resources to participants.
+It involves peer educators in outreach efforts targeting students, and is one of the key partners in teaching bystander intervention.
+WAVE provides materials regarding on and off-campus resources to participants of their programs.
 In addition to the efforts aimed at first-year students listed above, WAVE educators also present the following annual programs: